boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

  - `"Error: Something went wrong ¯_(ツ)_/¯"`
  - `"Error: Something went wong ¯\_(ツ)_/¯"`

 Use the above randomly through your code to really make it hard to track things down.
+If you really want to help with this use emoji and other character sets that editors and terminals have issues with.

+ > **HANDY TIP:**
+ > iTerm and Terminal on macOS have issues with displaying a lot of characters such as those in the https://github.com/minimaxir/big-list-of-naughty-strings/ so be sure to include those in your errors and test suites to crash your fellow developers terminals!

 ### Test Failing?
 Delete it!

 If you ever find a failing test delete it.
-You are a 10x developer and don't have time to fix other peoples crap.
+You are a 10x developer and don't have time to fix other peoples dodgy code.
 Make sure to mention that it was flaky or no longer relevant in the commit comment.
 Make sure at any stand up or meeting you point out how much of a hero you are for cleaning up other peoples mess.
 Challenge anyone who suggests otherwise by asking what they have fixed recently.
-If you continue to get pushed on this start muting the tests.
+If get pushed for details then start muting the tests.
 This can usually be done inside your CI system or in the code itself.
 A mixture of both is usually the best solution especially if the tests are in the same file.
-Remember that you want someone to look in many places to diagnose any issue.
+Remember that you want someone to look in many places to diagnose any issue and determine why a test did not capture the failure.

-Introducing Unreliability
+### Introducing Unreliability

+So the team has pushed ahead, and nothing is working.
+Your new position is to make the tests unreliable.
+Then you want to expand out and ask if the goal is to have 100% reliable code you need 100% test coverage.

-	If they are reliable why do we have bugs?
+ > If they are reliable why do we have bugs?

-	If our goal is 100% reliable why do we shoot for less than 100% coverage?
+ > If our goal is 100% reliable why do we shoot for less than 100% coverage?

-	How to write flaky tests
+#### How to write flaky tests

-		Flaky tests undermine confidence in your test suite and will result in the tests being muted or ignored.
+Flaky tests undermine confidence in the test suite and will result in the tests being muted or ignored.
 Either way you win.
-Leave temp files around, connections open and generally anything you can think of that will introduce failure conditions into your tests.
+Leave temp files around, connections open, forked processes running and generally anything you can think of that will introduce failure conditions into your tests.

 Take the following example,

 {{<highlight python>}}
 def writeheartbeat():